preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-07/README.md

 # Task cancellation

-An activity is cancellable is external code can move it to completion before it ends.
+An activity is cancellable if external code can move it to completion before it ends.

 Why you might want to cancel a task:
  * User-requested (e.g. user clicks the "Cancel" button)